This post is the ninth in a series giving practical advice to startups with respect to understanding and negotiating a venture capital term sheet.

 In the prior eight posts, we provided an introduction to negotiation of the term sheet and discussed binding and non-binding provisions, discussed valuation, cap tables, and the price per share, discussed dividends on preferred stock, explained how liquidation preferences work, discussed the conversion rights and features of preferred stock, examined voting rights and investor protection provisions, analyzed anti-dilution provisions, and looked at anti-dilution carve-outs and “pay to play” provisions.
 This post will discuss redemption rights.

-For a sample redemption rights provision, see the National Venture Capital Association’s (NVCA) term sheet here.
-This typical redemption rights provision provides that a certain percentage of holders of a series of preferred stock have the right, after a certain length of time has passed (five years is common), to cause the company to redeem all shares of that stock for its original purchase price and possibly accrued and unpaid dividends.
+The NVCA model term includes a redemption rights provision.
+A typical redemption rights provision provides that a certain percentage of the preferred stockholders can vote, after a certain length of time has passed (five years is common), to cause the company to redeem all shares of the preferred stock for its original purchase price and possibly accrued and unpaid dividends.
 It thus functions as a put right.
 The redemption price can also be keyed to another measure, such as the fair market value of the stock at the time of redemption, but this is less common and should be resisted by founders.
 The redemption price can be required to be paid in a lump sum or in installments over some period of time.

 Redemption rights will be limited by any applicable state law governing distributions to stockholders.
 That is, a corporation may generally not redeem shares when the payment would cause the corporation to be insolvent.